TheLuckyman30/GardenPlanner/README.md

 * Notifications and timers
 * Automatic garden plot generation

-Verdantly aims to unify these features into a single, easy-to-use application.
+GardenPlotPlanner aims to unify these features into a single, easy-to-use application.

 ---